tylerowen/Barista-Resume/README.md

 ### Objective

-Engaging bartender with over a decade behind the bar.
-Who likes understanding why a drink works, not just how to make it — and making guests feel like regulars from the first pour.
-Steady under pressure, genuinely into the craft, easy to work with.
+Beverage-focused service professional with 15 years in food service — bartending, pouring beer, and building strong cocktail knowledge in a fine dining setting.
+I approach drinks methodically, understanding structure and balance rather than just following steps.
+Calm under pressure, easy to work alongside, and focused on hospitality that makes guests feel taken care of.
 ---